akufadhl/Compleks/README.md

 ## ToDo lists for Complex Spacer
 - [ ] a spacing algorithm for top marks
 - [ ] class optimizations
+- [ ] Display glyphs from a selected lists
+- [ ] a button to show which glyphs are colliding
+- [ ] A button to space them!

 ## Credits and Special Thanks
 - Just Van Rossum